ArweaveTeam/Bounties/readme.md

 - Hack!
 Join us our tech Discord if you have any questions!
 - Publish your app to [ArweaveApps](https://arweave.net/35IFq9BcIgpSPti9YDYDiaQy4wMfMIKZ25t7hHZrhek).
 Also, submit a comment to the GitHub issue for the hackathon campaign [here](https://github.com/ArweaveTeam/Bounties/issues/1), containing a link to your app’s repository, and a link to the live, running version of your app on the permaweb.
 You can generate a permaweb URL for the app by appending the transaction ID to this gateway link: [https://arweave.net/](https://arweave.net/)
-- If you wish to submit more than one project, you will not be able to do so via GitCoin.
-In this case, you can submit an application by posting your build in the GitHub issue and provide a link to the live deployed app.
-We also recommend pitching your idea for additional submissions on [Discord](https://discord.gg/VxJ3xsm) before starting work.
 - If your app meets the reward criteria defined above, we will release the reward!

 Remember to join us on our developers’ [Discord server](https://discord.gg/VxJ3xsm) to chat, and get feedback and assistance with building!